ramjac/bread-blog/content/recipes/couronne.md

 tags = [""]
 courses = ["appetizer"]
 # recipe thumbnail on courses
-featuredimg = "/images/Couronne.jpg"
+featuredimg = "images/Couronne.jpg"
+featuredimgalt = "A loaf of Couronne bread, shaped like a crown." featuredimgcaption = "The Couronne, a French bread shaped like a crown, often made with nuts and dried fruit."
 +++

-{{< img src="images/Couronne.jpg" alt="A loaf of Couronne bread, shaped like a crown." width="700" caption="The Couronne, a French bread shaped like a crown, often made with nuts and dried fruit." >}}

 {{< ingredients >}}